jcastle-zz/dissertation_publishingOSS/README.md

 1. Summary of dissertation topic
 2. CV

-Inquiries can be sent to jrcastle@vt.edu.
+Inquiries may be sent to jrcastle@vt.edu.